yuki-yoshida/ITPFW4DCO/TOSCA/ReadMe.md

  - Since LHS of R08 requires a relationship corresponding to the available capability and a waiting requirement corresponding to the relationship, the current case should be split into following cases:
   - Case 2-3-1: There is no corresponding relationship => the goal holds because `wfs-allCPHaveRL(S)` reduces to false.
   - Case 2-3-2: There is a corresponding relationship.
-    - Case 2-3-2-1: The corresponding relationship is hostedOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ` reduces to false.
+    - Case 2-3-2-1*: The corresponding relationship is hostedOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ` reduces to false.
     - Case 2-3-2-2: The corresponding relationship is dependsOn
+    - Case 2-3-2-3*: The corresponding relationship is connectsTo => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.

+### Step 2-8: When there is a dangling link, split the current case into cases where the linked object does or does not exist.
+ - Since the relationship has a dangling `req` link, the current case should be split into following cases:
-      - Case 2-3-2-2-1: There is no corresponding requirement => the goal holds because `wfs-allRLHaveRQ(S)(S)` reduces to false.
+    - Case 2-3-2-2-1*: There is no corresponding requirement => the goal holds because `wfs-allRLHaveRQ(S)(S)` reduces to false.
     - Case 2-3-2-2-2: There is a corresponding requirement.
-        - Case 2-3-2-2-2-1: The corresponding requirement is hostedOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
+      - Case 2-3-2-2-2-1*: The corresponding requirement is hostedOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
       - Case 2-3-2-2-2-2: The corresponding requirement is dependsOn
         - Case 2-3-2-2-2-2-1: The corresponding requirement is unbound.
-          - Case 2-3-2-2-2-2-2: The corresponding requirement is waiting => the goal holds because`cont(SS)` reduces to true because R08 is available to the next state.
+        - Case 2-3-2-2-2-2-2*: The corresponding requirement is waiting => the goal holds because`cont(SS)` reduces to true because R08 is available to the next state.
-          - Case 2-3-2-2-2-2-3: The corresponding requirement is ready => the goal holds because `inv-ifCPClosedThenRQUnbound(S)` reduces to false.
+        - Case 2-3-2-2-2-2-3*: The corresponding requirement is ready => the goal holds because `inv-ifCPClosedThenRQUnbound(S)` reduces to false.
-        - Case 2-3-2-2-2-3: The corresponding requirement is connectsTo => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
+      - Case 2-3-2-2-2-3*: The corresponding requirement is connectsTo => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
-    - Case 2-3-2-3: The corresponding relationship is connectsTo => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.

   - Here, Case 2-3-2-2-2-2-1 remains not to be proved where the current global state is

   ```
-  < (node(dependsOn,idND,started) sND'),
+  < (node(tnd,idND,started) sND'),
     (cap(dependsOn,idCP,open,idND) sCP),
     (req(dependsOn,idRQ,unbound,idND')),
     (rel(dependsOn,idRL,idCP,idRQ) sRL'), mp >